 The Seaweed Trip contains many aspects of our apprenticeship program in an intensive format and has continued to support the needs of new and past students alike.
 This program offers a unique opportunity to connect deeply with green allies of the land and sea.
 While hiking and/or kayaking Lopez Island we will identify and harvest a wide variety of nutritive as well as healing plants.

 We will explore Lopez Island to learn the ecology and uses of sea vegetables as well as other coastal delights.
 As we wild harvest, we will discuss safe, legal and environmentally friendly approaches to harvesting.
 In addition to drying and pickling seaweed, we will incorporate sea vegetables into our meals, learning to prepare meals that include herbs and whole foods.
 This course offers a vast array of information about seaweed identification as well as the health and nutritive benefits of these ancient plants.
 Participants have the opportunity to make a seaweed gel salve and learn to apply seaweed for healing minor cuts and scrapes.

 have the opportunity to make a seaweed gel salve and learn to apply seaweed for healing minor cuts and scrapes.

 Participants will learn botany as well as the healing characteristics of plant families.
 We will uncover plant mysteries and use our senses to connect deeply with the natural world.
 The plants we collect will be incorporated into our daily meals and we will have the opportunity to craft a wide variety of tonics and medicines for later use.

 We will visit local farms as a way to connect with the agricultural focus of this community as well as enhance our wild harvested meals.
-You will leave nourished and inspired with an appreciation for this magical island, the region and the plants that abound.
+You will leave nourished and inspired with an appreciation for this magical island, the region and the wild or medicinal plants that abound.
 We will also learn about approaches to preparing plants to increase their nutritive as well as healing potential.